The Maryland Judiciary’s

 The contest includes three participation groups: K-2nd grade, 3rd-5th grade, and 6th-8th grade.
 Entries are judged on both artistic merit and their conflict resolution or prevention message.
-The contest has grown significantly since it began in 2005 with fewer than 40 entries.
-MACRO now receives an average of 2,000 entries per year from all across Maryland.
+Student originality is welcomed.
+Over the past 15 years, the contest has continued to grow with more than 2,500 pieces of student art summitted last year..

-MACRO is always interested in encouraging new schools or families to participate.
+MACRO welcomes new schools or families to participate regardless if your child is learning in-person or virtually during COVID-19.
 If you would like to learn more about this year's contest and how to enter, click here.

-Printed bookmarks are available to schools and libraries throughout the state.
-If you would like copies to hand out, please contact us at firstname.lastname@example.org or call 410-260-3540.
+A limited number of printed bookmarks are available to schools and libraries throughout the state.
+If you would like copies, please contact us at firstname.lastname@example.org or call 410-260-3540.

-To see images of past winners, visit: http://www.mdcourts.gov/macro/eventsconflictresolutiondayarchive.html
+Click here to see images of past winners.